CHLEE-Leo/controllability-of-LM/README.md

 ```

 ## 2) Running our models
-Completing preparing datasets, running the below code to reproduce the results of benchmark expriments. **This code reproduces Table 4 in appendix of our paper.**
+Completing preparing datasets, running the below code to reproduce the results of benchmark expriments. **This code reproduces Table 4 in the appendix of our paper.**
 ```
 sh evaluate_LLM.sh
 ```